Nonye2K3/chia/OpenBSD-Install.md

 # GUI Build / Usage

-*WARNING: the following has only been tested with OpenBSD 6.7*
+*WARNING: the following has only been tested with Chia 1.0beta7 on OpenBSD/amd64 6.7*

 The build instructions in the previous sections above must be completed successfully before attempting to build the GUI using the procedure below.